aws-samples/amazon-cloudwatch-dashboard-automation/README.md

 <ol>
  	<li>Sign in to the monitoring account.</li>
  	<li>In the IAM console, choose <strong>Policies</strong>, and then choose <strong>Create policy</strong>.</li>
- 	<li>Choose the <strong>JSON</strong> tab, and then paste the following template.
-Replace the placeholder account number with the account number for your monitoring account.
+ 	<li>Choose the <strong>JSON</strong> tab.</li>
+ 	<li>Edit the following template with the account number of your monitoring account and then paste it into the field on the JSON tab.
 <pre><code class="lang-json">{
     "Version": "2012-10-17",
     "Statement": [